 USS Abraham Lincoln (CVN 72) is the fifth vessel of the Nimitz-Class nuclear-powered aircraft carriers.
-The vessel is homeported in Norfolk, Virginia.
-USS Abraham Lincoln has carried out several humanitarian missions in the Persian Gulf and Pacific regions, apart from combat operations.
+The vessel is homeported in Norfolk, Virginia, US.
+USS Abraham Lincoln carried out several humanitarian missions in the Persian Gulf and Pacific regions, as well as combat operations.

-The vessel is currently undergoing a refueling and complex overhaul (RCOH).
-The overhaul is carried out once in the 50-year lifespan of an aircraft carrier.
+The vessel underwent a refuelling and complex overhaul (RCOH), which is carried out once in the 50-year lifespan of an aircraft carrier.
 It forms 35% of all maintenance and modernisation carried out for an aircraft carrier during its lifespan.
-The overhaul is expected to be completed in November 2016.
+The overhaul was completed in May 2017.

 USS Abraham Lincoln development and RCOH